gicentre/vast2012.mc1-bomnetworkstatus/README.md

 Installation
 ------------
-The easiest way to install the application is to compiled version as an archive from http://gicentre.org/vast2012/ and run `bomnetworkstatus.bat` or `bomnetworkstatus.sh` depending on your operating system (JRE 1.6 is required).
-It is recommended to launch the app on a machine having least 2GB of RAM.
+The easiest way to install the application is to download compiled version as an archive from http://gicentre.org/vast2012/ and run `bomnetworkstatus.bat` or `bomnetworkstatus.sh` depending on your operating system (JRE 1.6 is required).
+It is recommended to launch the app on a machine having least 3GB of RAM.

 Alternatively, you can try to download the source code and rebuild the app.
 This implies the following steps: